AIM-54 Phoenix: Usage in comparison to other weapon systems

-The AIM-54/AWG-9 combination had multiple track capability (up to 24 targets) and launch (up to six Phoenixes can be launched nearly simultaneously); the large 1000 lb missile is equipped with a conventional warhead.
+The AIM-54/AWG-9 combination had multiple track (up to 24 targets) and multiple launch (up to six Phoenixes can be launched nearly simultaneously) capability, regardless of weather conditions or heavy enemy electronic warfare, known as jamming.
+The large 1000 lb missile is equipped with a conventional warhead.

+The AIM-54 is designed for ejection launch, where a pyrotechnic charge forcefully jettisons it from either a LAU-93 or a LAU-132 launcher before its solid propellant rocket motor ignites.

 On the F-14, four missiles can be carried under the fuselage tunnel attached to special aerodynamic pallets, plus two under glove stations.
 A full load of six Phoenix missiles and the unique launch rails weighs in at over 8000 lb, about twice the weight of Sparrows, putting it above the allowable bringback load (which also would include enough fuel for go-around attempts).
 As such, carrying six Phoenix missiles would necessitate the jettison of at least some of the Phoenix missiles if they were not used.
-The most common air superiority payload was a mix of two Phoenix, four Sparrow, and two Sidewinder missiles.
+The most common air superiority payload was a mix of two Phoenix, three Sparrow, and two Sidewinder missiles.

 Most other US aircraft relied on the smaller, semi-active medium-range AIM-7 Sparrow.
 Semi-active guidance meant the aircraft no longer had a search capability while supporting the launched Sparrow, reducing situational awareness.

 The Tomcat's radar could track up to 24 targets in track-while-scan mode, with the AWG-9 selecting up to six potential targets for the missiles.
 The pilot or radar intercept officer (RIO) could then launch the Phoenix missiles once parameters were met.
 The large tactical information display (TID) in the RIO's cockpit gave information to the aircrew (the pilot had the ability to monitor the RIO's display) and the radar could continually search and track multiple targets after Phoenix missiles were launched, thereby maintaining situational awareness of the battlespace.

 The Link 4 datalink allowed US Navy Tomcats to share information with the E-2C Hawkeye AEW aircraft.
 During Desert Shield in 1990, the Link 4A was introduced; this allowed the Tomcats to have a fighter-to-fighter datalink capability, further enhancing overall situational awareness.
 The F-14D entered service with JTIDS that brought the even better Link 16 datalink "picture" to the cockpit.